resin-studio/ballistic/README.md

 # ballistic

-# structural constraint language
+# type universe
-- a constraint is a conjunction of types
+- two categories of types:
+    - distributions
+    - expressions
-- a type is simply a range or a precise value
+- an expression type is simply a range or a precise value
+- a distribution type is a distribution name with expression types for its arguments
+- no dependent types or specifying relations/network structure

 # tree automata
     - the concrete automaton represents the criterion that an expression evaluates to some value